 - Tax Policy

-In addition to completing the curriculum referenced above, a student must also complete an academic research paper of high professional quality concerning the law of trusts and estates or estate planning.
-The student must receive advance approval of his or her topic.
+In addition to completing the curriculum referenced above, you must write a high quality professional academic research paper on a topic the law of trusts and estates or estate planning.
+You must receive advance approval of your topic.

 A full list of requirements and procedures is available to current students in MyLaw.
 The information contained on this page is only a summary of the academic requirements.